nicholasbair/rescrape/README.md

 # Rescrape

 Welcome to Rescrape!
-A CLI job scraper with data persistence, write to excel, and integration to Google Maps for commute data.
+A CLI job scraper with data persistence, write to excel, and Google Maps integration for commute data.

 ## Project goals